What is the course about?

 - a vocal warm up to help you get the most out of your voice

-- breathing exercises to help you sing and sort out nerves!
+- breathing exercises to help you sing and deal with nerves!

-- songs from multiple genres such as classical, folk, pop and musical theatre.
+- songs from multiple genres such as classical, folk and pop.

 - group singing and singing as an ensemble